 ABOUT THE AUTHOR

 Jenna has traveled to 45+ countries and was based in Asia for the past 8 years.
 Working in the field as a practitioner in the OVC space, Jenna implemented new country projects, supported local solutions in the orphan care reform movement, and is a boy-mama 2 times over.
-Now living in Mexico, she is the Communications Coordinator at 1MILLIONHOME.
+Now living in Mexico, she works for the family care program, Restoring Hope.